dotnet/msbuild/documentation/wiki/Nodes-Orchestration.md

 ----

+MSBuild scheduler maintains a list of projects that are eligible to run (not blocked) and list of free worker nodes (plus knows a mapping of projects already mapped to particular nodes) and maps the work.
+It does some heuristics prioritizing work that is likely to request more work (e.g. dir.proj files).

+## Scheduler assumptions

 Node in parallel build can run only one task at a time (task can explicitly temporarily vacate the node via `IBuildEngine.Yield`, or this can implicitly happen when MSBuild discovers dependencies on tasks that have not run yet)

 Once a `project instance` is assigned to a worker node - it is locked to that node (and cannot be run on another one).
 Above 2 facts can lead to scheduling issues (priorities inversions, blocking).

-MSBuild scheduler maintains a list of projects that are eligible to run (not blocked) and list of free worker nodes (plus knows a mapping of projects already mapped to particular nodes) and maps the work.
-It does some heuristics prioritizing work that is likely to request more work (e.g. dir.proj files).

 Scheduler can (opt-in) dump a graph of dependencies from last build into a text file and then use it in the next build.